Ukraine says Russia is trying to break through its defenses in the northeastern Kharkiv region

 Ukraine had previously said it was aware that Russia was assembling thousands of troops along the northeastern border, close to the Kharkiv and Sumy regions.
 While the Kremlin's forces launched their most recent ground offensive in eastern Ukraine, Ukrainian intelligence officials said they expected the Kremlin's forces to attack in the northeast, too.

-Ukrainian President Volodymyr Zelenskyy said his country's military had anticipated the attack and had calibrated its response.
+President Volodymyr Zelenskyy said that Ukraine's military had anticipated the attack and had calibrated its response.

 “Now there is a fierce battle in this direction,” Zelenskyy was quoted as saying by Ukraine’s public broadcaster Suspilne.